Do pregnant women and people have opportunities to participate in clinical trials?

 - published our work for other researchers to read

-- started the next piece of research to systematically collect what work has already been done
+- started the next piece of research to systematically review existing evidence

 We are asking for funding to carry out more research that will support clinical trialists to include pregnant people in their clinical trials.